russki007/acumatica-project-generator/template/README.md

 # #PROJECT# Customization Project

 ## Overview
-This project was bootstrapped from the project generator template repository, It offers a customization package scaffold for the Acumatica xRP Framework.
-Using this scaffold, you can create a standard customization project complete with common framework dependencies, build scripts, and folder layouts assets and some samples to get your project up running.
+This project was bootstrapped from the [acuamtica project generator](https://github.com/russki007/acumatica-project-generator) template repository, It offers a customization package scaffold for the Acumatica xRP Framework.
+Using this scaffold, you can create a standard customization project complete with common framework dependencies, build scripts, folder layout assets and some samples to get your project up and running.

 ## Getting Started
 - Clone this repo
-- Configure path to MYOB Advanced Web APP by editing [OpenVS](OpenVS.bat) `ACC_SITE_PATH=<path-to-site>`
+- Configure path to Acumatica Web Site by editing [OpenVS](OpenVS.bat) `ACC_SITE_PATH=<path-to-site>`
-- Ensure path to the devenv.exe is correct.
+- Ensure the path to the devenv.exe is correct.
 Update this like
 - Click on [OpenVS](OpenVS.bat) to open VS Solution
 - Build and Run